-APPENDIX 6 PROTOCOL FOR USE OF DECLARATIONS OF INTEREST REGISTER IN THE PROCUREMENT PROCESS http://www.procurement.wales.nhs.uk/serviceusers/procurementservices-policies-and-procedures
+APPENDIX 6 PROTOCOL FOR USE OF DECLARATIONS OF INTEREST REGISTER IN THE PROCUREMENT PROCESS

+1. INTRODUCTION

 It is recommended that the health board make active use of the information collected on declarations of interest in order to avoid undue influence and ensure probity in the procurement process.